NEM 3.0 Export Rate Adders: Why It Pays to Go Solar Early in NEM 3.0 | Solar.com

 3. Avoiding imminent utility rate hikes

 Don’t get me wrong: We all miss NEM 2.0.
-But NEM 2.0 is gone, and the early birds in NEM 3.0 will get the fattest worms.
+But it’s officially gone, and the early birds in NEM 3.0 will get the fattest worms.

 In this article, we’ll break down the three economic advantages of going solar as soon as possible under NEM 3.0